Just announced: ContentDiscovery brings performance marketing to CTV

 What can we take away from this data?
 Content counts.

-Good content delivers more revenue through fewer ad holes, as does content that doesn’t annoy viewers with lots of ad breaks.
-However, there is a complex tradeoff between more ads and fewer ad holes.
-Wurl can’t control content, but since our revenue is based on our customer’s revenue, we have a commitment to increasing use rate and banishing ad holes whenever we can!
+Good content delivers more revenue through fewer ad gaps, as does content that doesn’t annoy viewers with lots of ad breaks.
+However, there is a complex tradeoff between more ads and fewer ad gaps.
+Wurl is committed to helping our customers increase use rate and banishing ad gaps whenever we can!

-To learn more about how Wurl can help you increase your use rates, read the other posts in our No More Ad Holes blog series below and/or contact your Wurl account representative.
+To learn more about how Wurl can help you increase your use rates, contact your Wurl account representative